Clean Air funding awards

 March 2022

-Birmingham University is leading a new project funded by the Met Office and UK Research and Innovation (UKRI) to design tools that can produce accurate models of indoor air quality.
+Birmingham University led a new project funded by the Met Office and UK Research and Innovation (UKRI) to design tools that can produce accurate models of indoor air quality.

 February 2022

-Global Action Plan (GAP) is partnering with the Met Office to deliver an air quality outreach programme for adults and children.
+Global Action Plan (GAP) partnered with the Met Office to deliver an air quality outreach programme for adults and children.

-The project will play an important role in communicating information about air quality to the public through the creation and dissemination of trustworthy, accessible, and impactful science-based materials.
+The project was designed to communicate information about air quality to the public through the creation and dissemination of trustworthy, accessible, and impactful science-based materials.

 October 2020